denismakogon/denismakogon.github.io/_posts/2022-06-14-introduction-to-project-panama-part-2-simplified-variadic-functions.markdown

 ```java
 Object someMethod(Object... varargs);
 ```
-Java developers often use broad varargs type definition using **java.lang.Object** as all Java types inherit from it.
+Java developers often use the broad varargs type definition using **java.lang.Object** because all Java types are inherited from it.
-With all those facts described above, we need to answer how to implement C variadic arguments using the Foreign Function and Memory API.
+With all those facts described above, we now need to understand how to implement C variadic arguments using the Foreign Function & Memory API.

 ### Runtime representation of named and variadic arguments